eclipse-sumo/sumo/docs/web/docs/Installing/MacOS_Build.md

 ```
 touch ~/.bash_profile; open ~/.bash_profile
 ```
-Just insert the following new line at the end: `export SUMO_HOME=/your/path/to/sumo` Restart the Terminal and test the newly added variable:
+Just insert the following new line at the end: `export SUMO_HOME=/your/path/to/sumo`, where `/your/path/to/sumo` is the path stated in the caveats section of the `brew install sumo` command.

+Restart the Terminal and test the newly added variable:
 ```
 echo $SUMO_HOME